medusa-project/metaslurper/README.md

 # About

-Metaslurper is a command-line tool that slurps (harvests) digital object properties and metadata from one or more source services, normalizes it, and uploads it to a sink service.
+Metaslurper is a command-line tool that harvests digital object properties and metadata from one or more source services, normalizes it, and uploads it to a sink service.
 It supports:

-* efficient streaming of large numbers of entities from any number of source services
+* Efficient streaming of large numbers of entities from any number of source services
-* throttling
+* Throttling
-* multi-threaded harvesting
+* Multi-threaded harvesting
-* incremental harvesting
+* Incremental harvesting
-* harvest count limits
+* Harvest count limits

 Support for new source and sink services is straightforward to implement.